adamjnes/CRUISE/README.md

 ## Installation

-Clone the git repository to your local machine:
+Choose a working area and clone the git repository to your local machine:

 `$ git clone https://github.com/adamjnes/CRUISE`